nenes25/eicaptcha/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/nenes25/eicaptcha/total.svg)]()

 # eicaptcha
-Module EiCaptcha for prestashop 1.6 and under
+Module EiCaptcha for **prestashop 1.6 and under**
-For prestashop 1.7 please switch to branch 17
+A version for prestashop 1.7 is also available, please switch to branch 17 to get the code.

 This module display Google recaptcha **( V2 Only )** on the following forms :
  - contact form